dimitarg/fpmatters/README.md

 ## Overview

 This repo aims to collect translations of the code examples from the paper "Why Functional Programming Matters" in various programming languages.
-Currently we have a Java example.
+Currently we have a Java example - *in progress*.

 ## Why this repository exists